-This course focuses on the assessment and continuing development of student counseling skills.
+This course focuses on the assessment and continuing development of counseling and other human relations skills.
 Students have a variety of opportunities to receive feedback and to evaluate their ability to integrate theory into practice.
+Prerequisites: senior standing and successful completion of HREL 308 Life, Work & Ethics of the Helping Profession; HREL 312 Counseling Diverse Populations; HREL 396 Counseling Theory & Procedures; and HREL 423 Biblical Resources for Counseling.